 First, the researchers looked at how the age of the motorcycle rider impacted the severity of the accident.
-The researchers divided the age of the riders involved into three separate categories, which included minors (under the age of 18), adults aged 18 to 60, and elderly individuals over the age of 60.
-They found that those who were over the age of 60 were about 50 percent more likely to sustain a fatality if involved in a motorcycle accident.
+The researchers divided the riders' age into three separate categories, which included minors (under the age of 18), adults aged 18 to 60, and elderly individuals over the age of 60.
+They found those over 60 were about 50 percent more likely to sustain a fatality if involved in a motorcycle accident.
 Some of the potential reasons that the researchers suggested for this include:

 - The overall physical shape that elderly individuals are in.

 - Changing perceptions of safe vs. unsafe conditions as people age.

 Overall, the changing fatality rates across age groups also reflect changing experience rates, driving abilities, and physical conditioning as people age.The Presence or Absence of Helmet Use

 It is no secret that people should wear a helmet while riding a motorcycle.
 Children are taught from an early age that wearing a helmet is a necessity on a bicycle, which is even more important when riding a bike due to higher speeds.
 The researchers found that: